Every year, the Chinese New Year (CNY) holiday comes around and throws newer importers for a loop.

 - Carrying a predetermined amount of safety stock so that they have a buffer to get them through any unforeseen events.

 - Adopting a China +1, +2, or +3 strategy by working with a primary supplier in China and secondary suppliers in Southeast Asia or elsewhere.
 If problems occur in one geographic region, production can be shifted to another region.

 With that in mind, many importers are now working with suppliers in Vietnam.
 It is worth noting that Vietnam also celebrates the same Lunar New Year that China does.

 What Impact Does Lunar New Year Have on Factories in Vietnam?

 The Lunar New Year is an important holiday in Vietnam to be sure, but the impact on production is not as significant as it is in China.

-The official holiday in Vietnam, called Tet, lasts from January 24th-27th and factories may take additional days off–sometimes up to two weeks.
+The official holiday in Vietnam, called Tet, lasts from February 12th-16th in 2021 and factories may take additional days off — sometimes up to two weeks.